Many people experience the unfortunate side effect of gassiness related to CPAP. This can feel embarrassing and even impact your daily life.

 Change Your Sleeping Position

-Some people swallow more gas when they’re sleeping on their back.
+Some people swallow more gas when they’re sleeping on their backs.
 Try sleeping on your side.
 If you have tried a few different positions without luck, try sleeping with your torso elevated.
 This can put a little bend in the esophagus, making it harder for air to get in there.

 Bilevel positive airway pressure is a CPAP variation that uses variable air pressure to simulate (and stimulate) breathing.
 It can reduce the amount of gas you swallow because you won’t always have the same high level of pressure.